dart-archive/www.dartlang.org/src/site/performance/index.markdown

 ### What happened to the charts that were previously on this page?

-The Dart VM and dart2js tools reached and exceeded their performance benchmarks.
+The Dart VM and dart2js tools reached and exceeded their original performance goals.
 The Dart team continues to track performance across numerous benchmarks, but the charts served their original purpose.